nus-cs2103-AY2324S2/ip/docs/README.md

 Format: `bye`

 ## Saving the data
 Task list are saved in the hard disk automatically after exit the application.
-ArtemisPro data are saved automatically as a txt file `[JAR file location]/data/artemis.txt`.
+Artemis data are saved automatically as a txt file `[JAR file location]/data/artemis.txt`.
 Advanced users are welcome to update data directly by editing that data file.

 ---